- CILT Home

 CILT Instructional Design Support

-The Center has several instructional design (IDs) staff members to help instructors streamline the teaching process - whether the class is taught online, in a classroom, or somewhere in between.
-If instructors have any questions or concerns about a course, IDs are available in person, over the phone, by email, or through web-conferencing tools.
+The Center has a team of Instructional Designers (ID's) to help instructors design, develop and teach courses - whether the course is taught online, in a classroom, or somewhere in between.
+If instructors have any questions or concerns about a course, ID's are available in person, over the phone, by email, or through web-conferencing tools.

 What is Instructional Design?

 Instructional designers have specialized knowledge of important aspects of teaching and learning, including:

 - learning theories and practices,

 - student engagement strategies, and

 - effective integration of technological tools both in the classroom and in online environments.